undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 What to eat

-Durrus Farmhouse Cheese is the peninsula's defining food product — Jeffa Gill has been making the washed-rind cow's-milk cheese at the farm above the village since 1979.
+Jeffa Gill has been making Durrus Farmhouse Cheese, a washed-rind cow's-milk cheese, at the farm above the village since 1979, and it remains the peninsula's defining food product.
 The cheese is widely available at West Cork delis and at the Bantry Friday market; the farm itself does not run a regular visitor operation.
-Blair's Cove House restaurant in Durrus is the destination evening meal (book ahead in summer).
+Blair's Cove House restaurant in Durrus is the destination evening meal (reserve a table in summer).
 The Ahakista Bar is the long-running mid-peninsula pub and serves substantial pub food.
 At Kilcrohane, the local pubs (Eileen's Bar, Mary Murt's) carry the casual evening trade.
-Schull town (40 minutes east) has the broader West Cork dining range if needed — the West Cork Hotel restaurant or Cotter's Yard.
-The Bantry Friday market is the regional producer-direct source for cheese, bread, shellfish and vegetables — make a stop on the way to or from the peninsula.
+Schull town (40 minutes east) has the broader West Cork dining range if needed, including the West Cork Hotel restaurant or Cotter's Yard.
+The Bantry Friday market is the regional producer-direct source for cheese, bread, shellfish and vegetables.
+Make a stop on the way to or from the peninsula.

 What to do

-Walk a section of the Sheep's Head Way — the canonical use of the peninsula.
+The peninsula has one canonical activity: put boots on a stage of the Sheep's Head Way.
 The Lighthouse Loop at the western tip (3-4 hours) is the most photographed of the 20 looped walks and a fine introduction.
-The Cliff Section between Kilcrohane and the Lighthouse is the dramatic Atlantic-cliff portion.
-The full 88 km loop takes 5-7 days at section-walking pace.
+The Cliff Section between Kilcrohane and the Lighthouse delivers the dramatic Atlantic-cliff walking.
+Allow 5-7 days at section-walking pace for the full 88 km loop.
 The Sheep's Head Way cycle trail, a separate signposted route starting at Ballylickey, loops the peninsula on roads suitable for road bikes.
-The peninsula contains a remarkable concentration of bronze-age and iron-age archaeology — the Dunbeacon Stone Circle, ring forts at Coolcoulaghta, megalithic burial sites at Brahalish and Moulinward, and a fulacht fiadh cooking pit at Dunbeacon.
+There is also a remarkable concentration of bronze-age and iron-age archaeology: the Dunbeacon Stone Circle, ring forts at Coolcoulaghta, megalithic burial sites at Brahalish and Moulinward, and a fulacht fiadh cooking pit at Dunbeacon.
 The Beara-Breifne Way long-distance trail intersects the Sheep's Head Way at Drimoleague, allowing a multi-peninsula trip with serious planning.

 How to travel here